WHAT TO WEAR STYLE GUIDE

-Thank you for choosing Shannon Edney Photography for your family photos.
+Thank you for choosing Shannon Edney Photography for your portraits!

 WHAT TO WEAR

-You booked your family portrait session.
-Now it's time to get everyone's outfits ready.
+You've booked your portrait session.
+Now it's time to get your outfits ready!
 The following are a handful of stylist-approved tips to consider when deciding what to wear.

-Waiting until the last minute, especially with family portraits, is a risk we don't recommend taking.
-Do yourself, and your family, a favor and plan out everyone's outfit ahead of time.
+Planning out everyone's outfit ahead of time will save you stress and frustration the day of the session.
 This will give you a chance to make sure everything fits everyone (essential with growing kids!) and is comfortable.
-Keep in mind you may be posing in different positions so the outfits should be comfortable sitting, squatting, etc. Don't forget to prep the clothes before the day of so they're wrinkle and stain free.
+Keep in mind you may be posing in different positions so the outfits should be comfortable sitting, squatting, etc. Don't forget to prep the clothes before the session date so they're wrinkle and stain free.

 CONSIDER YOUR HOME DECOR

-It's safe to assume you're going to want to display your family portraits in your home.
-That's why you should consider the color scheme of your home when selecting everyone's outfits.
+It's safe to assume you're going to want to display your portraits in your home.
+That's why you should consider the color scheme of your home when making wardrobe selections.
 For example, if your home is primarily decorated in neutrals you likely won't want to dress everyone in bright colors.
 Go with a color scheme that's similar or complimentary to your home decor so when the photos are displayed they flow with your home.

 It is best to select colors that are complimentary as opposed to matching.
 Soft colors such as pink, light blue, lavender, yellow, etc. are very pleasing to the lens.
 If bolder colors are more your style, red, black, dark blue, purple or orange make for a more dramatic look.
 Earth tones or contrasting, such as big stripes paired with a solid color, work well too.
 Pinstripes or small dots generally do not photograph well.